-- Check what vaccinations you might need for the countries you are visiting.
+- First, check what vaccinations you might need for the countries you are visiting.
 The links below will help you.

 You can also find more general information about travel vaccines here.

-6. If you are planning to travel during COVID restrictions, it is essential you find out about any specific restrictions for the country you are planning to visit before you book as well as any UK travel regulations.
+3. It is important to find out about any specific restrictions or requirements for the country you are planning to visit before you book.
 FCO advice on country entry requirements is regularly updated.
-The government has also provided a useful step-by-step planning list for those wishing to holiday abroad this year.
+The government has also provided a useful step-by-step planning list for those wishing to holiday abroad.

 Useful guidance for specific disease information:

 Use gov.uk for specific country travel advice.

 If you become ill with a minor ailment when travelling abroad, please visit a local pharmacy.
 More here.